Animal support

 1. emotional support

-Unconditional love: animals provide a source of unconditional love and acceptance, which strengthens children's emotional well-being.
+Unconditional love: Animals provide a source of unconditional love and acceptance, which strengthens children's emotional well-being.

 Stress reduction: Contact with animals can reduce anxiety and stress, which is particularly important for children with emotional or psychological challenges.